ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-energy-conserving-BSDF-under-smooth-refractive-interface.md

 In this part I will first define a few basic radiometric quantities and BSDF and then I will derive the BSDF for a model under a smooth refractive interface.
 For the sake of clarity, this explanation neglects the reflection contribution of the smooth interface as it is trivial to add to the resulting model.

+The radiometry and BSDF explanation is heavily inspired by the legendary [Eric Veach's PhD thesis](http://graphics.stanford.edu/papers/veach_thesis/) (it's more of a book than a PhD dissertation ;-)), which I recommend to read for more detailed explanation and also to everyone who is seriously interested in computer graphics, especially in realistic 3D rendering.

 ## Main idea

 One way of obtaining the correct form of a BSDF under a smooth refractive interface its to re-formulate the inner layer BSDF as a function of (non-refracted) incoming and outgoing directions of the whole model $\omega_{i}$ and $\omega_{o}$ rather than as a function of refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$: